shahkamran/ansible-lamp-wordpress/README.md

-# Wordpress on Ubuntu
+# Wordpress Multisite (Network) with LAMP stack on Ubuntu

-This playbook will install a WordPress website along with LAMP stack includig Apache, MySQL & PHP on a Ubuntu instance.
+This playbook will install a WordPress multisite network site along with LAMP stack includig Apache, MySQL & PHP on a Ubuntu instance.
 Based on options set in vars/default.yml` variable file, it wil also create a virtualhost on server.

 This has been created for Ubuntu 18.04 LTS and will be adopted for other popular Linux Distributions in future.